carpentries-incubator/lesson-gpu-programming/episodes/first_program.Rmd

 There is no need to modify anything in the code, except the body of the CUDA `all_primes_to` inside the `check_prime_gpu_code` string, as we did in the examples so far.

 Be aware that the provided CUDA code is a direct port of the Python code, and therefore very slow.
-If you want to test it, user a lower value for `upper_bound`.
+If you want to test it, use a lower value for `upper_bound`.

 ::::::::::::::::::::::::::::::::::::: solution